Dalas121/Heir_2_The_Throne/README.md

 - expect the player to have Delfador in this scenario.
 Balance accordingly.
 	- if $bm_turns==1, foreshadow Delfador's impending departure

-[COMPLETE] S03: Blackwater Port (ForestDragon)
+[NEEDS REVISION] S03: Blackwater Port (ForestDragon)
 - 1-to-2-skull difficulty.
-Rewards: Cavalryman, Horseman, (TO CHANGE: Low carryover) (TO CHANGE: Peasant, Woodsman moved to Dwarven Doors)
+Rewards: Cavalryman, Horseman, (TO CHANGE: Low carryover) (TO CHANGE: Peasant, Woodsman moved to Dwarven Doors) (TO CHANGE: balance; expect Delfador)
 - Asheviere's humans start in control of the port, but not the town.
 You need to defeat them to gain access to the port
 	- if Kaylan dies, you can still win, but you won't get to recruit Horsemen/Cavalrymen
 	- if Kaylan dies, set bm_kaylan_dead=yes, so I can modify the bigmap to reflect that